Estimate Time8 min

 Gains and losses in mutual funds

-If you're a mutual fund investor, your short- and long-term gains may be in the form of mutual fund distributions.
+If you're a mutual fund investor, you may have long-term gains in the form of mutual fund distributions.
 Keep a close eye on your funds' projected distribution dates for capital gains.
 Harvested losses can be used to offset these gains.

-Short-term capital gains distributions from mutual funds are treated as ordinary income for tax purposes.
+Additionally, mutual funds can also distribute short-term capital gains, which are treated as ordinary income for tax purposes.
 Unlike short-term capital gains resulting from the sale of securities held directly, the investor cannot offset them with capital losses.

 Find out more on Fidelity.com: Mutual funds and taxes